 How to identifyThe Whooper Swan is a large white swan, bigger than a Bewick's Swan.
 It has a long neck, which it usually holds erect, and black legs.
 Its black bill has a large triangular patch of yellow on it.

 It is mainly a winter visitor to the UK from Iceland, although a small number of pairs nest in the north.
-The estuaries and wetlands it visits on migration and for winter roosts need protection.
+The estuaries and wetland it visits on migration and for winter roosts need protection.
 Its winter population and small breeding numbers make it an Amber List species.
-It is a Schedule 1 listed bird, meaning it is illegal to disturb them.
+It is also a Schedule 1 listed bird, meaning it is illegal to disturb them.

 * This map is intended as a guide.
 It shows general distribution rather than detailed, localised populations.